sstucki/minion/README.md

 done.
 ```

-Note the warning about cut-off execution paths: by default, `minion` will explore symbolic execution trees to a depth of 100 nodes (this can be adjusted using the `-d` flag).
+Note the warning about cut-off execution paths: by default, Minion will explore symbolic execution trees to a depth of 100 nodes (this can be adjusted using the `-d` flag).
 Since the `x` values in the above traces are all far below the cut-off limit, the unrolled loop will cover all of these traces.
 Indeed, if we were to add the following pair of traces (from `examples/Div/Div.in.unroll.fail.txt`), a violation of monolithic minimality would be detected:

 ```
 10,2,5